Does Sildenafil Gel Work For ED?

 3. Improved Patient Compliance:

-The psychological impact of ED can significantly affect patient compliance with pharmacological treatments.
-The conventional tablet form of sildenafil may be perceived as a stigma or a reminder of the condition, which can discourage some men from seeking or adhering to treatment.
-Sildenafil gel, with its less invasive and more discreet administration methods, may improve patient compliance by alleviating the psychological barriers associated with ED therapy.
-This enhanced compliance could contribute to the overall effectiveness of the treatment.
+Mental distress from ED can have a profound impact on patient compliance with medications.
+Sildenafil in the traditional tablet formulation can be perceived as an embarrassment or reminder of the disorder, and may discourage some men from seeking or sustaining treatment.
+Sildenafil gel, with its non-invasive and more discreet administration, may increase compliance by eliminating the psychological barriers to ED treatment.
+This increased compliance might contribute to the treatment’s overall efficacy.

 4. Enhanced Erectile Response: